Shough1/Projects/README.md

 # Projects
 This file is for review of projects completed through schooling.
-I have knoweldge in C#.
-Net, C, and Python laguages.
+I have skills in C#.Net, C, Python, absolute, ASP.NET, JavaScript, PHP, and JQUERY laguages.